-The Aeropress is the ultimate in go-anywhere, no-fuss filter coffee making, but that doesn’t mean there aren’t endless variations in how to use it.
+The Aeropress is the ultimate in go-anywhere, no-fuss filter coffee making—but that doesn’t mean there aren’t endless variations in how to use it.

 This recipe is the most straightforward, so it’s a good place to start.
 Try this, then you can go down the rabbit hole of inverted, staggered pours and other variations.
 Who knows, you could be the next Aeropress World Champion!
 Yes, that’s a thing.

 Put the paper filter into the base and rinse well.

-Grind 14g of coffee and place in the Aeropress.
+Grind 14g of coffee and place in the AeroPress.

-Freshly ground is always best, and for Aeropress it should be similar in size to rough beach sand.
+Freshly ground is always best, and for AeroPress it should be similar in size to rough beach sand.

 Once you put the top on, you’ll form a seal and stop any more water from draining through into your cup.

 It takes a little bit of pressure to push the water through the paper.
 You’re aiming for this step to take around 30 seconds.
 If the coffee comes out too quickly, grind finer; if the water comes out too slowly and is difficult to press, grind coarser.

 If you find the flavour too strong, feel free to dilute using between 20-40g water.
 And don’t forget to tell us how it went—we’d love to hear!